 - Please do not alter photos or include emojis.

 - Please avoid profanity or other inappropriate content.

-Students who fail to comply with the rules of the Young Leaders Program will be disqualified.
+- Students who fail to comply with the standards of the Young Leaders Program will be disqualified.

-Each 2020 Young Leader may be considered for the honor of 2021 Young Leader Ambassador.
-Watch for the announcement in the summer of 2020.
+- Each 2021 Young Leader may be considered for the honor of 2022 Young Leader Ambassador.
+This is based upon if the student successfully completed the program, and what level of participation they were able to do.
+Watch for the announcement in the summer of 2021.